 7. Weathering bad weather

-– hazels can pull stored resources from previous year’s to ripen a crop despite bad weather during the growing season, up to 3 years in a row.
-Many fruit depend on current year’s photosynthesis.
+– hazels can pull stored resources from previous years to ripen a crop despite bad weather during the growing season, up to 3 years in a row.
+Many fruits depend on current year’s photosynthesis.

 – annual crops by nature will never do this.